Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Introduction

-In this work, we confirm that $S^d_1$ has indeed maximal volume in $\Sd{1}$.
-Furthermore, we prove several more general results.
-As the family $\Sd{1}$ is finite for every given $d \in \N$, it is of interest to characterize the properties of its elements, for example their size or their shape.
-In this work, the notions of size of a polytope $P$ which we will use are the maximal volume of $P$, the maximal and minimal volume of $i$-dimensional faces of $P$ for given $i$ and the lattice diameter of $P$.
-With respect to the shape of $P$, we will use the barycentric coordinates and the coefficient of asymmetry.
-Let us outline shortly how these parameters are connected.
-The link between barycentric coordinates and coefficient of asymmetry has been established above.
-By Mahler's theorem, one can bound the volume of a polytope in $\Pd{1}$ in terms of the coefficient of asymmetry.
-The number of integral points of a polytope can then be bounded in terms of its volume.
-This is basically the line of argumentation used in \cite{MR688412}, \cite{MR1138580} and \cite{MR1996360}.
-We make use of a result from \cite{MR2967480} which establishes another link between barycentric coordinates and face volumes of a simplex in $\Sd{1}$.
-For $S \in \Sd{1}$ and given $l \in \{1, \ldots, d\}$, we give sharp upper bounds on the volume of every $l$-dimensional face of $S$, including for $l=d$, the simplex $S$ itself.
-For applications in toric geometry, it is also of interest to analyze the dual of a simplex in $\Sd{1}$.
+We confirm that $S^d_1$ has indeed maximal volume in $\Sd{1}$.
+We also prove several further results on the size of the elements of $\Sd{1}$.
+In this work, the notions of size we will use are the maximal volume, the maximal and minimal volume of $i$-dimensional faces for given $i$ and the lattice diameter.
+We will also give a sharp lower bound on the barycentric coordinates of the single interior integral point in an element of $\Sd{1}$, which gives us a bound on the coefficient of asymmetry for elements of $\Sd{1}$.
+By Mahler's theorem, one can bound the volume of a simplex in $\Sd{1}$ in terms of the coefficient of asymmetry.
+The number of integral points of a simplex can then be bounded in terms of its volume.
+This is basically the line of argumentation used in \cite{MR688412}, \cite{MR1138580}, \cite{MR1996360} and \cite{MR2967480}.
+For $S \in \Sd{1}$ and given $l \in \{1, \ldots, d\}$, we give sharp upper bounds on the volume of every $l$-dimensional face of $S$, in particular for $l=d$ on the simplex $S$ itself.
+For applications in the geometry of toric varieties, it is also of interest to analyze the dual of a simplex in $\Sd{1}$.
 To this end, for $l \in \{1, \ldots, d\}$ we also bound the volume of $l$-dimensional faces of the dual $S^{\ast}$ of $S \in \Sd{1}$ as well as the Mahler volume $\vol(S)\vol(S^{\ast})$.
-We then turn our attention to $\Pd{1}$.
-From our bounds on barycentric coordinates, we derive a bound on the coefficient of asymmetry of $P \in \Pd{1}$.
-This also translates into a bound on $\vol(P)$, improving the one given in \cite{MR1996360}.
-Focusing on $\Pd{k}$ for general $k$, we get a sharp upper bound on the lattice diameter of a polytope $P \in \Pd{k}$.
-Finally, we consider lattice-free polyhedra, which have applications in mixed-integer optimization and extend our result on the lattice diameter to polytopes which are maximal with respect to being lattice-free.
+We then show that the bound on the coefficient of asymmetry for elements of $\Sd{1}$ remains valid for the more general class $\Pd{1}$.
+This also translates into a volume bound for $\Pd{1}$, improving the one given in \cite{MR1996360}.
+For general $k \ge 1$, we determine the sharp upper bound on the lattice diameter of polytopes in $\Pd{k}$.
+Finally, we consider lattice-free polyhedra.
+Such polyhedra have applications in mixed-integer optimization.
+We extend our result on the lattice diameter to integral polytopes which are maximal with respect to being lattice-free.